-15357, DISCRETIONARY PROJECT
+15357.
+DISCRETIONARY PROJECT

-"Discretionary project" means a project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely has to determine whether there has been conformity with applicable statutes, ordinances, or regulations.
+"Discretionary project" means a project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely has to determine whether there has been conformity with applicable statutes, ordinances, or regulations, or other fixed standards.
+The key question is whether the public agency can use its subjective judgment to decide whether and how to carry out or approve a project.
 A timber harvesting plan submitted to the State Forester for approval under the requirements of the Z'berg-Nejedly Forest Practice Act of 1973 (Pub.
 Res.
 Code Sections 4511 et seq.) constitutes a discretionary project within the meaning of the California Environmental Quality Act.
 Section 21065(c).

 Note: Authority cited: Section 21083, Public Resources Code; Reference: Section 21080(a), Public Resources Code; Johnson v.
 State of California, (1968) 69 Cal.
 2d 782; People v.
-Department of

-Housing and Community Development, (1975) 45 Cal.
+Department of Housing and Community Development, (1975) 45 Cal.
 App.
 3d 185; Day v.
 City of Glendale, (1975) 51 Cal.
 App.
 3d 817; N.R.D.C. v.
 Arcata National Corp., (1976) 59 Cal.
 App.
-3d 959.
+3d 959, Friends of Westwood, Inc. v.
+City of Los Angeles (1987) 191 Cal.
+App.
+3d 259; Mountain Lion